bogmaximilian/latexparser-csharp/README.md

 - Command -> name specifies the name of the Command.
 Commands can have various types of parameters
     * Parameter types:
         * GP: Parameter is required and normally represented within these parentheses {}.
 Body Setting enables this Command to be a parent e.g.: Section, begin, etc...
+            - CmdEnd specifies the Command that will close this body command
         * OP: Parameter is optional and normally represented within these parentheses [].
 These Parameters cannot be placed after the required parameters
         * SCP: Parameter is optional.
 If the  Key is embedded in the Commandcall it will be counted as enabled